sagemath/trac_to_gh/Issue 7279.md

 # Issue 7279: issue with %sh in sagenb (notebook)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7279

 Original creator: was